Vegas TaT Dreams

 Las Vegas Central (Near Strip)

-Las Vegas Central was to be located directly south of the Las Vegas Convention Center, The developers now have other plans for the...more
+Las Vegas Central was to be located directly south of the Las Vegas Convention Center.
+The developers now have other plans for the...more

 Club Renaissance (Downtown)

 Club Renaissance is advertised as "vertical country club condominiums".
 This proposed development will become an important player in the rebirth of downtown Las Vegas.
-The structure, which is being built by Downtown Development Group LLC, will be within walking distance of downtown casinos, the Arts District and municipal offices.
+The structure, which is being built by Downtown Development Group LLC, will be within walking distance of downtown casinos, the 'Arts District' and municipal offices.

 The 60-story residential tower will be home to 800 units.
-The wealth of amenities highlight the country-club lifestyle, with swimming pools, tennis courts and membership to the renowned Angel Park Golf Club, which is less than 10 miles away.
+The wealth of amenities highlight the country-club lsifestyle, with swimming pools, tennis courts and membership to the renowned Angel Park Golf Club, which is less than 10 miles away.

 Club Renaissance will be located at Casino Center Boulevard and Bonneville.
 Interstate 15 and U.S. 95 provide access to other locations in the Las Vegas valley.
 No groundbreaking date has been announced.